SAP/openui5-docs/docs/Keyboard_Handling_for_OpenUI5_UI_Elements_6b741a6.md

 		<tr>
 			<td>*Space* </td>
 			<td>Triggers an action \(reversible\)</td>
-			<td>Pressing and releasing the key triggers the action that is associated with a UI element \(for example, open a link or toggle a button\).
+			<td>Pressing and releasing the key triggers the action that is associated with a UI element \(for example, open a link or toggle a button\). > Tip:   > If you press and hold the key, you can cancel the trigger action by pressing *Shift*.

- > Note:
- > If you press and hold the key, you can cancel the trigger action by pressing *Shift*.
 			</td>
 		</tr>
 		<tr>